Francescde/ApiMovieIMDB/README.md

    Introducing proper logging levels in your application enhances its maintainability, facilitates debugging, and contributes to a more efficient development and troubleshooting process.

 2. **Remove Magic Values:**
-   Some values are hardcoded, such as the name of the columns in the data files and the port for the API.
+   Some values are hardcoded, such as the name of the columns in the data files and the host and port for the API.
 It's a good practice to make them configurable to facilitate easy replacement without modifying the code.

-   - **Data Files Column Names:**
-     The column names in the data files, which are currently hardcoded, should be made configurable.
-This ensures flexibility and ease of adaptation to different datasets without modifying the codebase.

-   - **API Port Configuration:**
-     The API port, currently hardcoded as 5000, should be made configurable.
-This allows for easy port customization without requiring changes to the source code.

-   For example, consider using environment variables or a configuration file to store and retrieve these values dynamically.
+   For example, consider using environment variables or a configuration file to store and retrieve these values dynamically, just as it is done with the database configuration.

 3. **Optimizing Data Insertion:**
    Efficient data insertion remains the critical area for improvement in the data-loader process.
 While initial attempts have been made to experiment with indexing and parallel insertion using multithreading, there is still room for enhancement.

-- acumulated time:
+- **acumulated time**:
-   data_inserter.py:15(execute_insert) = 482.744
+- data_inserter.py:15(execute_insert) = 482.744
-   data_loader.py:12(etl_movies_genres) = 705.030
+- data_loader.py:12(etl_movies_genres) = 705.030
-   data_source.py:23(read) = 157.840
+- data_source.py:23(read) = 157.840

 4. **Enhancing Data Loading Efficiency:**
    To address the second most time-consuming aspect of reading data from files, we should consider implementing the following optimizations within the `DataSource` class: